-introduction 3
+Introduction 3

 The Path to Rights Restoration 5

-1. Determine Path to Rights Restoration 6
+1.Determine Path to Rights Restoration

 A. Have you completed your sentence?
-6
+5

 B. When did you complete your sentence?
 6

 C. Do you have multiple convictions?
 6

-D. Were you honorably or dishonorably discharged from probation/parole?
+D. What was the category of your conviction?
 6

-E. What was the category of your conviction?
-7

 Step 2.
-Petitioning the Court for Rights Restoration 8
+Petitioning the Court for Rights Restoration 7

 Step 3.
-Registering to Vote 8
+Registering to Vote 7

 A .
-Attaching Documentation of Voting Rights 9

-B.Seeking Documentation of Rights .
-10

-C.Registration 10
+Registration 8

-D.Rules for Registration Drives
+B. Rules for Registration Drives 8

+C. Questions Surrounding Documentation 8

+Tip: How to Look Up Convictions in Nevada 13

-Rights Restoration Worksheet .13
+Rights Restoration Worksheet 13

+Know Your Rights Flyer 15

-Know Your Rights Flyer .15
+Know Your Rights Flyer (Spanish) 17

-Path to Rights Restoration - Quick Reference Guide .17

-Category A Convictions .19
+Category A Convictions 19

-Category B Convictions
+Category B Convictions Involving Force or Violence 22

-.24
+Index and Other Resources 24